The Hypervolume Indicator Hessian Matrix: Analytical Expression, Computational Time Complexity, and Sparsity

 Since the above map from $k$ to $(\alpha, \beta)$ is bijective (its inverse is $k=\alpha\beta$), we will equivalently use $\alpha\beta$ for the contravariant index $k$.
 It is obvious that tensor $T$ is sparse, where for each $k$, only $d^2$ entries are nonzero, giving up to $\npoints m d^2$ nonzero entries in total.
 Using the Einstein summation convention, we can expand the second term in Eq.~\eqref{eq:HV-Hessian} as:

+where $(\cdot)_{i,j}$ denotes the $(i,j)$-entry of a tensor.
+We have discussed the analytical expression of the term $\partial \HVY/\partial \Y$ in our previous works~\cite{EmmerichD12,WangDBE17}.
 Notably, the above expression leads to a \emph{block-diagonal matrix} containing $\npoints$ matrices of shape $d\times d$ on its diagonal.
 Therefore, we observe a high sparsity of the second term in Eq.~\eqref{eq:HV-Hessian}.
-As for the first term, $\partial^2 \HVY /\partial \F\partial\F^\top$ denotes the Hessian of the hypervolume indicator w.r.t.~objective vectors, whose computation and sparsity will be discussed in the following sections.\\ In our previous work~\cite{Sosa-HernandezS20}, we have derived the analytical expression of $\nabla^2 \HVF$ for bi-objective cases and analyzed the structure and properties of the hypervolume Hessian matrix.
+As for the first term, $\partial^2 \HVY /\partial \Y\partial\Y^\top$ denotes the Hessian of the hypervolume indicator w.r.t.~objective vectors, whose computation and sparsity will be discussed in the following sections.\\ In our previous work~\cite{Sosa-HernandezS20}, we have derived the analytical expression of $\nabla^2 \HVF$ for bi-objective cases and analyzed the structure and properties of the hypervolume Hessian matrix.
 Also, we implemented a standalone Hypervolume Newton (HVN) algorithm for unconstrained MOPs.
 Moreover, we have shown that the Hessian $\nabla^2\HVF$ is a tri-diagonal block matrix in bi-objective cases and provided the non-singularity condition thereof, which states the Hessian is only singular on a null subset of $\R^{\npoints d}$~\cite{Sosa-HernandezS20}, thereby ascertaining the safety of utilizing hypervolume Hessian matrix, e.g., in the hypervolume Newton method~\cite{WangEDHS22} for equality constraints.